Oberon (poem): Plot

-For the slaying of Karl the Great's despicable son, Charlot, Huon, duke of Guienne, is condemned to go to Babylon (or Bagdad) and demand four molars and a tuft of the beard of the kalif after kissing the latter's daughter and slaying her intended.
-This feat is accomplished through the friendship of Oberon and the magic power of his horn, a blast of which causes all wicked persons to dance, and of a certain ring, which had been abstracted from its owner, Titania, and to which all the spirit world was subject.
-Commanded to go to the Pope at Rome before consummating marriage with the kalif's daughter, Huon yields to temptation and the couple are thrown on a desert isle by Oberon, who had deserted his Titania with the vow never to return to her unless a human couple should be found who were absolutely faithful, since she had championed the faithless girl wife of an aged dotard.
-About the invented quarrel of Oberon and his queen, Titania, is centred the whole conception of Wieland's poem.
-Thrown by the instrumentality of Titania into captivity in Tunis, Huon and Rezia withstand the first test of temptation and, reunited, return to Paris and reconcile Karl.
+For slaying Charlot (a despicable son of Karl the Great, aka Charlemagne) Huon, duke of Guienne, is condemned to go to Babylon (or Bagdad) and demand four molars and a tuft of the beard of the kalif after kissing the latter's daughter and slaying her intended.
+This feat is accomplished through the friendship of Oberon and the magic power of his horn, a blast of which causes all wicked persons to dance, and of a certain ring, which had been taken from its owner, Titania, and to which all the spirit world was subject.
+Commanded to go to the Pope at Rome before consummating marriage with the kalif's daughter, Huon yields to temptation and the couple are thrown on a desert isle by Oberon, who had deserted his queen Titania with the vow never to return to her unless a human couple should be found who were absolutely faithful, since she had championed the faithless child bride of an aged dotard - the whole concept of Wieland's poem is centred on the invented quarrel between Oberon and Titania.
+Thrown into captivity in Tunis by Titania's machinations, Huon and Rezia withstand the first test of temptation and, reunited, return to Paris and reconcile Huon with Karl.